cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/quick_start.md

 ## Solvers

-Currently, CDOpt package does not provide any solvers.
-Instead, the unconstrained minimization of the constraint dissolving functions can be solved by various of existing solvers.
+In CDOpt, the Riemannian optimization problems are transferred into the unconstrained minimization of the constraint dissolving functions, which can be solved by various of existing solvers.
 As far as we tested, the solvers from [PDFO](https://www.pdfo.net/index.html), [SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize), [PyTorch](https://pytorch.org/docs/stable/optim.html), [pytorch-optimizer](https://github.com/jettify/pytorch-optimizer), and [jaxopt](https://github.com/google/jaxopt) packages can be directly applied to minimize the constraint dissolving functions yielded by CDOpt.